stevenovak123/learndocs/docs/JavaScript/Arrays.md

 ```

 ### Array.find()
-retrieves the first occuring element of the array that matches the condition specified.
+Retrieves the first occuring element of the array that matches the condition specified.

 ```js